AndrewColinMaher/AndrewColinMaher.github.io/README.md

  I used [ScreenFly](https://screenfly.org/) to test the website on different screen sizes and [Lighthouse](https://developers.google.com/web/tools/lighthouse) for improving the performance and acessibiltiy for the site.

+This site was tested on mutliple browsers and works well on **Chrome** **Firefox** and **Opera**.
+- Internet explorer and samsung internet ar not displaying some colours correctly, I will be adding appriopiate vender prefixes or modifying my filters to fix this in the next updates.

 The Client and user stories achieved the outcome of providing them with  an easy to navigate site that was simplistic and colourful that proved appealing to the clients peers.